cathoderaydude/FB2KNowPlayingOverlay/readme.md

 * Displays the track length / elapsed time live
 * Displays a live "scrub bar" showing the position in the track
 * Displays album art
+  * Will extract album art from files if present
+  * Otherwise looks for art in same folder as track

 ## Cons: